django-commons/django-typer/doc/source/extensions.rst

 Adding to, or altering the behavior of, commands from upstream Django_ apps is a common use case.
-Doing so allows you to keep your CLI_ stable while adding additional behaviors by installing new apps in ``INSTALLED_APPS``.
+Doing so allows you to keep your CLI_ stable while adding additional behaviors by installing new apps in :setting:`INSTALLED_APPS`.
 There are three main extension patterns you may wish to employ:

     1. Override the behavior of a command in an upstream app.
     2. Add additional subcommands or groups to a command in an upstream app.